Nure Senbei: A Type of Wet Rice Cracker

 Image: hiragima blogspot

-Put some Torokeru Cheese and microwave the Senbei until the cheese melts.
-This combination is highly recommended.
+The second one is to put some Torokeru Cheese and microwave the Senbei until the cheese melts.
+The combination is quite addictive.

-Dress Nure Senbei with mayo, which gives the rice cracker extra umami and enriches the taste.
+The last is to dress the snack with mayonnaise, which gives the cracker extra umami and enriches its taste.

 Where to Buy

-Nure Senbei is a common, casual snack in Japan, so it can be bought in many supermarkets and convenience stores around the country.
+Nure Senbei is a commonly eaten casual snack in Japan, and it is available at supermarkets and convenience stores around the country.